oscommonjs/Discord.ps1/README.md

 ## Why?
-This was originally made as a joke but i decided to attept to make it real, Currently it is in a really **WIP** state, Crashes, Memory leaks and accidental bugs are very common currently
+This was originally made as a joke but i decided to attept to make it real,

 ## Todo